CWES Assessment - When to Refer for Assessment

 • Time on the 60-month clock remains, and

-• The Employment Counselor and Supervisor concur.
+• The Associate Employment Counselor/Employment Counselor and Supervisor concur.

 • Attends an adult education program and the service provider recommends In-House Assessment.

-• Declares that a referral has been made to, or services are being received from, The State Department of Rehabilitation (DOR).
+• Declares that a referral has been made to, or services are being received from the State Department of Rehabilitation (DOR).

 • Is a child aged 16–17 who is not enrolled in, and regularly attending, school and has a CalWORKs penalty imposed.